topi314/LavaSrc/README.md

 ### WARNING!

 #### If you are using an older userOauthToken, you must specify the `x-app-id` in the config.
 Each userOauthToken is associated with a specific app ID.
-If you don't specify the `x-app-id` in the config, the latest fetched one will be used, or it may not work.
+If you don't specify the `x-app-id` in the config, the latest fetched one will be used and it may not work.

 To retrieve the token:
 1. Open Qobuz in any web browser and log in with your Qobuz account.